Termiiii/MiniprojektDET/README.md

   -Demo player that can jump, move, die

-  -Demo Map that endlessly scrolls to the right and contains tiles
+  -Demo Map that endlessly scrolls to the right, contains tiles, continiously spawns new tiles and despawns old ones

   -1 way of dealing damage to the player (falling out of map)